alecc08/comfyui-mcp/README.md

 **How it works:**
 1. Your AI assistant (Claude Desktop, Cline, etc.) sends image generation requests via MCP
-2. This server loads your workflow, injects parameters, and queues it to ComfyUI
+2. This server loads your selected workflow (or default), injects parameters, and queues it to ComfyUI
-3. Each request is stored in memory with prompt details, dimensions, and timestamp
+3. Each request is stored in memory with prompt details, dimensions, workflow name, and timestamp
 4. ComfyUI generates the image using your local GPU/models
 5. The server retrieves and returns the image to your AI assistant
 6. View request history anytime to recover lost prompt IDs or review past generations

 ## Features

-- 🎨 **User-Defined Workflows**: Use your own ComfyUI workflows exported as JSON
+- 🎨 **Multiple Workflows**: Store and switch between multiple ComfyUI workflows at runtime
+- 🗂️ **Workflow Management**: List available workflows and select which one to use for each generation
 - 🔄 **Asynchronous Execution**: Queue workflows and retrieve results when ready
 - 🖼️ **Direct Image Access**: Fetch generated images as base64-encoded data
-- ⚙️ **Flexible Parameters**: Inject prompt, width, height into your workflows
+- ⚙️ **Flexible Parameters**: Inject prompt, negative prompt, width, height into your workflows
+- 📜 **Request History**: Track all generations with workflow name, prompts, dimensions, and timestamps
 - 🔌 **Easy Integration**: Works with any MCP-compatible client via `npx` command
 - 📡 **Real-time Updates**: WebSocket support for execution progress tracking